thogiti/thogiti.github.io/_posts/2024-09-02-Measuring-Decentralization-Safety-social-consensus.md

 - **For example:**
-  - $NG(50)$ represents the minimum cumulative resource needed to reach 50% of an ideal target distribution.
-If the target is 50 participants, but the network achieves this with only 20, then $NG(50) = 20$.
+  - $NG(33)$ represents the minimum cumulative resource needed to reach 33% of an ideal target distribution.
+If the target is 33% participants, but the network achieves this with only 20 participants, then $NG(33) = 20$.

 ### Safety Fault Tolerance Metrics